Disclaimer: Originally published in June 2018. It is being republished since it still remains an interesting topic till today.

 Over the years journalists have faced coercion, harassment and threats from various organisations.
 Sadly, a number of them have even been killed for voicing their opinions and doing their jobs.
 No wonder, India is one of the most dangerous countries to be a journalist.

 One of the killings being of veteran Kashmiri journalist Shujaat Bukhari, who was gunned down by unidentified men outside his office on June 14, 2018.

 India fell two spots on the World Press Freedom Index from 136th in 2017 to 138th in 2018, even below countries like Afghanistan and Myanmar.

-Many of the top news channels are usually owned by big families and conglomerates with business interests that have been reluctant to be critical of the government to keep the government happy.
+Many of the top news channels are usually owned by big families and conglomerates with business interests that have been reluctant to be critical of the government to keep the administration happy.

 Even international observers have pointed out how the situation has worsened under the saffron government, with media-organisations in fear of offending the government and degrading their image.

 In other words, newspapers and media houses are earning more money than ever but the freedom of press has been decreasing more than ever.

 Journalists on the receiving end of threats